 22 Give thanks for the generous support of Lutheran Disaster Response by ELCA members and congregations, support that makes possible immediate aid to those in need when disasters strike or political violence takes its toll.
 23 Remember in your prayers Alex Clark as he serves for a year with the ELCA Young Adults in Global Mission program working with young people in Masaelama, South Africa.

 24 Pray for Daniel Walther and his service in the United Kingdom as a participant in the ELCA Young Adults in Global Mission program.
 25 Remember in your prayers the Rev. Bradn and Natasha Buerkle and their parish ministry as ELCA missionaries in Novosibirsk, Russia.
-26 The Holy Trinity/First Sunday after Pentecost Triune God, Give strength to the churches of Malawi and Zambia as they feed the hungry and announce the good news of eternal life through Jesus Christ.
+26 The Holy Trinity/First Sunday after Pentecost Triune God, give strength to the churches of Malawi and Zambia as they feed the hungry and announce the good news of eternal life through Jesus Christ.

 27 Memorial Day Remember in your prayers this Memorial Day the generations past and present that have served our country in the armed forces and especially those who have given their lives in that service.